-- Sharing feedback on an SSP's performance using behaviors at the indicator level (documented and provided to the SSP) and evidence collected throughout the year. - Review the agreed upon workload in accordance with Department of Social Work and Psychological Services Roles and Priorities document in agreement with school leader/designee to ensure appropriate boundaries are established, provision of best practices occurs to support student outcomes, and professional sustainability of SSP. - Sharing ratings assigned at the expectation level based on evidence collected. - · Reviewing SLO outcomes. - Sharing an overall rating for the year (documented in Infor HR). - · Identifying strengths and growth areas for the SSP's development and actionable steps for future professional development.
+- Sharing feedback on an SSP's performance using behaviors at the indicator level (documented and provided to the SSP) and evidence collected throughout the year. - Review the agreed upon workload in accordance with Department of Social Work and Psychological Services Roles and Priorities document in agreement with school leader/designee to ensure appropriate boundaries are established, provision of best practices occurs to support student outcomes, and professional sustainability of SSP. - Sharing ratings assigned at the expectation level based on evidence collected (documented in Infor HR). - · Reviewing SLO outcomes.

+• Sharing an overall rating for the year (documented in Infor HR).